Add/Drop a Course

 Taking a Course Pass/Fail

-In order to take a course pass/fail, you must have completed 30 or more credit hours.
+If you are an undergraduate student, in order to take a course pass/fail, you must have completed 30 or more credit hours.
 No more than two courses per semester may be taken pass/fail.
 For more information, see the University Catalog.

 During the first 12 class days (four class days in the summer), you can change your grading status through the registration system.
 After that date, you must meet with your academic advisor to have it changed.
 Consult the academic calendar for specific dates for the pass/fail deadline.